All the places where you can use the extension

 Protected pages and browser behavior

-There are pages where the browser limits extension access, such as internal views like chrome://.
-On those pages, the side panel or contextual actions may show a warning instead of normal content.
+There are pages where the browser limits what extensions can do, such as internal pages like chrome://, extension stores, or heavily protected environments.
+On those pages, the side panel, visual inspector, or contextual actions may show a warning instead of normal content.